Home Garrettsville Garfield G-Men football thump Champion for first shutout victory

 On Friday night, Garfield got off to a fast start in the first quarter by taking a 14-0 lead.

-The G-Men scored on both of their possessions in the first quarter, highlighted by a three-yard touchdown run by sophomore tailback/defensive back Devin Bates and a four-yard touchdown reception by junior wide receiver/tailback/defensive Brandyn Bogucki.
+The G-Men scored on both of their possessions in the first quarter, highlighted by a three-yard touchdown run by sophomore tailback/defensive back Devin Bates and a four-yard touchdown reception by junior wide receiver/tailback/defensive back Brandyn Bogucki.

 In addition to engineering successful drives, the G-Men’s defense also gave the offense great field position by forcing a pair of turnover on downs in the first period.